u-jung/WDstatements/README.md

 # WDstatements

 ---
-*Sorry but this is not the nicest piece of code.
-But it seems to work.
-So feel free to imporove.*
 ---
+Sorry, this is not the nicest piece of code.
+However it seems to work.
+Feel free to improve.
+---
+---

 ## What is this?
-This ia a helper tool to preprocessing data which will later be add to Wikidata using QuickStatements (https://tools.wmflabs.org/wikidata-todo/quick_statements.php).
+*WDstatemenmts* ia a helper tool to preprocessing data which will later be add to Wikidata using QuickStatements (https://tools.wmflabs.org/wikidata-todo/quick_statements.php).
 *QuickStatements* can add statements (with optional qualifiers and sources) to Wikidata items.

 ## Why this?